1998–99 Manchester United F.C. season: FA Cup

 Players of Manchester United and Newcastle United lining up for the 1999 FA Cup final.

 Manchester United played cup holders Arsenal in the semi-final at Villa Park on 11 April.
 Neither team was able to score even after extra time had been played, although Keane had a goal ruled out in the first half for a controversial offside decision against Yorke in the build-up, and Nelson Vivas was sent off for Arsenal.
-In the replay four days later, Beckham opened the scoring for United with a long range effort, but Dennis Bergkamp drew Arsenal level with a shot that deflected off United's centre back Jaap Stam.
+In the replay four days later, Beckham opened the scoring for United with a long-range effort, but Dennis Bergkamp drew Arsenal level with a shot that deflected off United's centre back Jaap Stam.
 Arsenal then thought they had taken the lead when Nicolas Anelka put the ball in the back of United's net, but the goal was ruled out for offside.
-United's captain Roy Keane was red-carded for two bookable offences and United played the last half-hour of normal time with 10 men.
+United's captain, Roy Keane, was red-carded for two bookable offences and United played the last half-hour of normal time with 10 men.
 In injury time at the end of the second half, Phil Neville fouled Ray Parlour in the penalty area.
-Peter Schmeichel parried away Bergkamp's resultant penalty and the game went into extra time.
+Peter Schmeichel parried away Bergkamp's resultant penalty, and the game went into extra time.
 Giggs scored partway through the second half of extra time.
 Picking up possession on the halfway line after a loose pass from Patrick Vieira, he dribbled past the entire Arsenal back line before shooting just under goalkeeper David Seaman's bar.
 Giggs ran celebrating towards the United fans, and United held on to beat the Gunners 2–1.

-United met Newcastle United in the final at Wembley Stadium, the penultimate FA Cup final to be held there before it was closed for rebuilding.
+Manchester United met Newcastle United in the final at Wembley Stadium, the penultimate FA Cup final to be held there before it was closed for rebuilding.
 Less than 10 minutes into the match, Keane was injured and replaced by Sheringham.
 Scholes and Sheringham both finished with a goal apiece in the 2–0 win that sealed the double.